korningf/arch-ops/desk-ops.md

-# Develeoprs
+# Developers

-In addition, Developers, Build-Masters, should also install the following.
+In addition Developers and Build-Masters should also install the following.

 ##  20. Vagrant

-Hashicorp Vagrant is the leading agnostic devlopment mahcine provisioner.
+Hashicorp Vagrant is the leading agnostic development machine provisioner.

 ```shell